ymcatwincities/jquery_colorpicker/README.txt

 INTRODUCTION
 ------------

-The Drupal 8 branch of Jquery Colorpicker offers jQuery Colorpicker Field API field, and a Form API form element than can be used as follows:
+The Drupal 8 branch of Jquery Colorpicker offers jQuery Colorpicker widget for the (Hexidecimal) Color field, and a Form API form element than can be used as
+follows:

 <?php
 $form['element'] = [